catalyst-team/catalyst/examples/atari/README.md

 This example shows how to use Catalyst.RL with
 - your custom environment, like Atari with a bunch of wrappers,
-- and custom agent, like CNN-based critic,
+- and custom agent, like CNN-based actor/critic,
 - MongoDB and memmap replay buffer for efficient resource management.